JasmineZhen218/ADproject/README.md

 ### Image preprocessing

 The goal of this section is to prepare training dataset for training neural network in the next step.
 The large pathology images were cropped into small pieces.
-Pieces and their pixel-wise labelling were saved.
+Pieces and their pixel-wise labelling were saved in a 132 x 132 x 4 ndarray.

 Details of codes, data and demo: https://github.com/JasmineZhen218/ADproject/blob/master/preprocess/readme.md